by Carolyn Comas, LCSW, CEDS-S, Clinical Supervisor

 Let’s push back on diet culture and spread the message that all bodies are good bodies regardless of their size.
-We need to make the world safe for people in fat bodies and for those in thin bodies who are fearful of becoming fat.
+We need to make the world safe for people with fat bodies and for those with thin bodies who are fearful of becoming fat.
 Ultimately, diet culture is not only harmful to people with other eating disorders but is also harmful to those with ARFID.

 Groups at EDTLA